-2013: Alehagen and the KiSel-10 study in Sweden: Coenzyme Q10 and Selenium for Seniors
+2013: Alehagen and the KiSel-10 study in Sweden: Coenzyme Q10 and selenium for elderly citizens

-Starting in 2003 and ending in 2010, Dr. Urban Alehagen and colleagues at the University Hospital in Linkoping, Sweden, enrolled 443 healthy senior Swedish citizens aged 70 to 88 in a randomized, double-blind, placebo-controlled study of the effects of supplementation with Coenzyme Q10 (Bio-Quinone Q10 100 mg twice daily) and with organic selenium yeast (SelenoPrecise[®] 200 micrograms once daily).
+Starting in 2003 and ending in 2010, Dr. Urban Alehagen and colleagues at the University Hospital in Linkoping, Sweden, enrolled 443 healthy elderly Swedish citizens aged 70 to 88 in a randomized, double-blind, placebo-controlled study of the effects of supplementation with Coenzyme Q10 (Bio-Quinone Q10 100 mg twice daily) and with organic selenium yeast (SelenoPreciseR 200 micrograms once daily).
 They called the study the KiSel-10 study [3].